edguy3/CenStatus/README.md

 ## Synopsis

-This file shows the status of public cen.ai tracked projects as of Thu Jan 18 20:07:03 EST 2018.
+This file shows the status of public cen.ai tracked projects as of Fri Jan 19 06:50:26 EST 2018.

 ## Modules